 On arrival day you meet with your guides and fellow climbers at the accommodation for a welcome briefing in the evening.
 Here you will have an opportunity to ask any last minute questions as well as share your pre-trip excitement with your group.

-- 3 Training days and summit of Grand Paradiso (4061m)
+- Training and acclimatisation on Gran Paradiso (4061m)

-- All accommodation and guiding during the trip
+- All accommodation and guiding services during the trip

 - 4 nights mountain huts at half-board (Breakfast and 3 course evening meals)